CONTACTS

 *Please be aware that you might be denied entry if you are entering Malaysia for short-term stay but the total duration of your stay in Malaysia in a year exceeds 180 days.

-You will not be required to pay visa fees if the visa is not issued.
+No, you will not be required to pay VISA fees if the visa is not issued.

-Malaysian nationals holding biometric passport compliance with ICAO standard do not need visa to enter Bulgaria (Romania, Greece, Moldova) for a short term stay not more than 90 days if your purpose of visit is for tourism, transit, business meeting, visiting friend and relatives in Bulgaria (Romania, Greece, Moldova).
+Malaysian nationals holding biometric passport compliance with ICAO standard do not need a visa to enter Bulgaria (Romania, Greece, Moldova) if they intend to stay no more than 90 days and the purpose of their visit is for tourism, transit, business meetings, visiting friends and relatives.

-For those who wish to work/study in Malaysia, the Malaysian Company or Institution need to apply for an Employment Pass or a Student Pass through the Immigration Department of Malaysia on their Employee’s/Student’s behalf.
+If you wish to work/study in Malaysia, the receiving company or Academic institution (in Malaysia) will need to apply for an Employment/Student Pass on your behalf through through the Immigration Department of Malaysia.

-Once approved, you will need to contact the Embassy of Malaysia in Bucharest, Romania to apply of a Visa With Reference.
+Once approved, you will need to contact the Embassy of Malaysia in Bucharest, Romania to apply for a visa with a reference with said company/institution.

-Non-Muslim marriage can be registered at the Embassy of Malaysia in Bucharest provided that one or both of the couple is a Malaysian citizen.
-Registration of marriage must be made within the period of six (6) months after the marriage ceremony.
+Non-Muslim marriage can be registered at the Embassy of Malaysia in Bucharest, provided that at least one person in said couple is a Malaysian citizen.
+Registration of marriage must be made within six (6) months of the marriage ceremony.

-For the marriage of Muslim couples (where one or both of the couple is a Malaysian citizen) that is done abroad, it needs to be registered at the religious office in respective states once back in Malaysia.
+Marriage of Muslim couples (at least one person in said couple is a Malaysian citizen) that is done abroad also needs to be registered at the religious office in respective states once back in Malaysia.

 Only to a certain degree.
-A consular officer or Honorary Consul can help you find local hospitals, doctors or medical services but the medical bill MUST be borne by you/your family.
-The officer also can inform your family or friends back home that you’re having a medical emergency, and can help you get money send from home, if needed.
+Consular officers and Honorary Consuls can help you find local hospitals, doctors or medical services, but the medical bill MUST be borne by you/your family.
+The officer also can inform your family or friends back home that you are having a medical emergency, and can help you get money sent from home, if needed.
 The Embassy or Honorary Consulate will not, however, pay any hospital or medical expenses on your behalf.

 Yes.
 If you’re robbed, assaulted or otherwise victimized in a foreign country, you should contact the Embassy or Honorary Consulate as soon as possible.
 Our staff can connect you to resources, including local lawyers who speak English; contact family and friends (with your permission); update you on the status of your case; and connect you with local medical or emergency services.

-The Embassy can’t, however, investigate the crime, serve as your official interpreter, or provide legal advice.
+The Embassy can NOT, however, investigate the crime, serve as your official interpreter, or provide legal advice.

 Consular staff can: